MakramChrahil/ESP8266-Dev-Board/README.md

 # ESP8266-Dev-Board
 ## Description
-To get started with the ESP8266 I found a development board, which has already several components integrated.
+The ESP8266 development board has several components integrated.
 These are:

 1 Relais
 1 DHT11 temperature and humidity sensor